The QED nonfactorizable correction to the semileptonic charmed three-body $B$ decays: Theoretical frame for the decays

 where $Q_{b}$ $=$ $-1/3$, $Q_{c}$ $=$ $+2/3$ and $Q_{\ell}$ $=$ $-1$ are the electric charge quantum numbers for the $b$ quark, $c$ quark, and ${\ell}^{-}$ lepton, respectively. $j_{h,{\mu}}$ and $j_{\ell}^{\mu}$ are the hadronic and leptonic currents in Eq.(\ref{eq:hadronic-current}) and Eq.(\ref{eq:leptonic-current}), respectively. ${\epsilon}_{\rm uv}$ ${\to}$ $0$ for ultraviolet divergences, and ${\epsilon}_{\rm ir}$ ${\to}$ $0$ for infrared divergences, and

 It is easy to see that both the ultraviolet and infrared divergences appear in the nonfactorizable amplitudes ${\cal M}_{\text{Fig.~\ref{fig02} (b,c)}}$.
-In principle, the ultraviolet divergences could be regularized by the redefinition of the fields and parameters, and the infrared divergences would vanish by considering the real photon emission contributions.
-The relationship among the factor ${\eta}$ in Eq.(\ref{eq:amplitude-nlo}), ${\eta}_{b}$ in Eq.(\ref{vertex-fig02b}), and ${\eta}_{c}$ in Eq.(\ref{vertex-fig02c}) is ${\eta}$ $=$ ${\eta}_{b}$ $+$ ${\eta}_{c}$.
+In principle, the ultraviolet divergences could be regularized by the redefinition of the fields and parameters, and the infrared divergences would vanish by considering the real photon emission contributions\footnotemark[1].